tc39/notes/es7/2016-01/jan-26.md

 WH: Do you get classical garbage or quantum garbage?
 (Quantum garbage is what happens in C++: reading a racy value and storing it into a temporary can cause the temporary to later spontaneously change its value).

-LH: i don't believe so
+LHN: i don't believe so

 MM: so quantum garbage

-LH: Yes, quantum garbage.
+LHN: Yes, quantum garbage.

 JFB: architecture differences can make this impossible.

-LH: im wrestling with if that is reasonable, we have already defined races will create garbage, we are defining now how bad that garbage is.
+LHN: im wrestling with if that is reasonable, we have already defined races will create garbage, we are defining now how bad that garbage is.
 Even if you read garbage, the garbage is sensible for the type that you are reading.

-LH: some interesting complications, since we are using typed arrays, we can alias arrays, we can have atomic and non-atomic operations operating on the same array at the same time.
+LHN: some interesting complications, since we are using typed arrays, we can alias arrays, we can have atomic and non-atomic operations operating on the same array at the same time.
 Interesting problem for weakly ordered scenarios.
 We would like to give races a little bit of meaning.
 We want them to have enough meaning, so we don't crash the system

 MM: weakly ordered data describes this

-LH: yes
+LHN: yes

 MM: tearing is a out of thin-air value

-LH: nono that happens in a non-racy scenarios
+LHN: nono that happens in a non-racy scenarios

 WH: That is a different concept, memory models do not always match the intuitive notion of causality.
 For example, the C++ memory model allows you to write programs that test whether an atomic value is 42, and set it to 42 if it was 42, and the optimizer can cause, via various memory model deduction rules, to cause the test to become self-fulfilling.

-LH: relaxed atomics can cause this, we address this with strong atomics
+LHN: relaxed atomics can cause this, we address this with strong atomics

 ...

-LH: lets  continue
+LHN: lets  continue

-LH: slide (Other memory model issues)
+LHN: slide (Other memory model issues)

-LH: the goal is to high performance, but we will get there
+LHN: the goal is to high performance, but we will get there

 WH: i am concerned that this is the wrong starting point